canonical/temporal-k8s-operator/documentation/how-to/scaling.md

 temporal-k8s/1            active    idle   10.1.232.25
 ```

-To confirm the four scaled services can reach other, you can run
+To confirm the four scaled services can reach each other, you can run
 `juju run temporal-admin-k8s/0 tctl args="adm cl d"`, you should see the
 following: